tianevitt/tianzes-landing-page/README.md

 This particular version supports 4 players.
 I am planning an additional versions for 6 players.
 If you would like a version with another number of players, please open a bug on the github page.

 ## Setup
-Export the two compendiums.
+Import the two compendiums.
 One is the landing page scene, and the other is for the journals.
 The journals include more detailed instructions.

 Enjoy!